A healthy scalp will always lead to healthy hair, meaning it is essential that you look after your scalp in order to get the best-looking locks.

 If your scalp is exceptionally dry and your hair is brittle and prone to breakage, then you’re likely to be missing the essential oils that your scalp should naturally produce.

-In order to maximise hair growth in a healthy, natural way, while combatting dryness in the scalp, consider using natural oils such as lavender or tea tree in order to stimulate hair follicle growth.
+In order to maximize hair growth in a healthy, natural way, while combatting dryness in the scalp, consider using natural oils such as lavender or tea tree in order to stimulate hair follicle growth.

 For the best results, you should consider massaging the oils into your scalp before bed, in order to allow the scalp to absorb the oils overnight, allowing your scalp and hair to feel rejuvenated.